COSBlab/IPL-workshop/README.md

 jupyter lab
 ```

+**Note** Please make sure to setup the conda environment and install the libraries prior to the meeting.

 ## Online resources
 These are the webservers and online resources that we will use during the workshop:
 * [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi): find similarities between sequences